• Skip to primary navigation

 Using Bananas In Recipes

-With so many health benefits it is no surprise that bananas are a favorite fruit to eat on their own.
+With so many health benefits, it is no surprise that bananas are a favorite fruit to eat.
 However, they are also great to use in baking and other recipes.

-While bananas themselves are low-calorie keep in mind that any ingredients you add to bananas will increase the calories.
-Therefore, if you are focused on a low-calorie diet be mindful of combining bananas with high calories foods like sugar.
+While bananas are low-calorie, keep in mind that any ingredients you add to them will increase their calories.
+Therefore, if you are focused on a low-calorie diet, be mindful of combining bananas with high-calorie foods like sugar.

 On the other hand, while adding high-calorie ingredients to bananas will increase the overall caloric value of food, you can use bananas as a substitute to lower the overall caloric value.